 1. The first rule of CRM is that there are no rules.

-One of the biggest challenges of implementing customer relationship management software (CRM) like Dynamics 365 (formally known as Microsoft Dynamics CRM) is the lack of defined processes.
+One of the biggest challenges of implementing customer relationship management software (CRM) like Dynamics 365 for Customer Service (formally known as Microsoft Dynamics CRM) is the lack of defined processes.
 Unlike accounting software that must follow accounting rules, or manufacturing software, which is process driven, CRM software is pretty much a free-for-all.

 2. Focus on the functionality first.